 The subject has transformed in the last 15 years and now allows for true Product Design.
 It allows students to work with a wealth of different materials and teaches invaluable life-skills.
 Design and Technology encourages girls to apply academic knowledge and push the boundaries of their imaginations in tandem whilst equipping them with the multi-disciplinary approach required for the 21st century.
 They are encouraged to enter competitions and apply for schemes such as the Arkwright Scholarship.
 Success in these areas increases pupils’ awareness of the design process and confidence during studies.

 Design and Technology

 People say you can have something fast, good or cheap but you can only choose two.
 In the Design and Technology Department, we enable our students to prove this theory wrong.
-As well as being a creative subject, DT is academic and addresses real-world problems.
+As well as being a creative subject, D and T is academic and addresses real-world problems.

 In Year 7, girls study the characteristics of different materials, their sustainability and uses.
 Pupils do a range of focused practical tasks and some design and make tasks, which enables them to familiarise themselves with the working properties of wood, metal, plastic and textiles.

 The Year 8 course builds on the previous year to include the use of structures and computer-aided design and manufacture (CAD/CAM).
 Pupils design and make towers, bridges and clocks using both compliant and resistant materials.